Smooth solutions to portfolio liquidation problems under price-sensitive market impact: Introduction

 For deterministic cost coefficients the asymptotics of $v$ can be inferred from, e.g., Seidman \& Yong~\cite{SeidmanYong96} who give the asymptotics of minimal $L^p$-norm controls of multi-dimensional linear systems with terminal state constraint.
 To the best of our knowledge a corresponding result for stochastic systems is not available in the literature.\footnote{The literature on minimal energy problems in stochastic settings (see \cite{Klamka13} and the references therein) seems to focus on controllability which is trivial in the present one-dimensional setting.}

-Our a priori estimates allow us to reduce the problem of solving the PDE with singular terminal value for $v$ to solving a PDE with finite terminal value and to carry out the verification argument.
-Our existence proof requires boundedness of the cost coefficients.
-No such assumption is needed for the verification argument.
-As a result, we can prove that the minimal nonnegative solution to the stochastic HJB equation in \cite{AnkirchnerJeanblancKruse13} is indeed the unique nonnegative solution to their singular BSDE if the coefficients are continuous.
+Our a priori estimates allow us to prove the uniqueness of a continuous viscosity solution of polynomial growth to the HJB equation under continuity and polynomial growth conditions on the cost coefficients.
+The proof uses a comparison result for parabolic PDEs with possibly infinite terminal values.
+As a byproduct we obtain that the minimal nonnegative solution to the stochastic HJB equation in \cite{AnkirchnerJeanblancKruse14} is indeed the unique nonnegative solution to their singular BSDE if the coefficients are essentially bounded.

+Our main contribution is the proof of the existence of a classical solution to the HJB equation under additional smoothness and boundedness conditions on the cost coefficients.
+The proof is based on the a priori estimates.
+They provide us with the precise asymptotic behavior of the solution at the terminal time and thus allow us to reduce the problem of solving the PDE with singular terminal value for $v$ to solving a PDE with finite terminal value, yet degenerate non-linearity.
+Using Krylov's generalized It\^o formula we prove that the classical solution is indeed the value function and that the optimal trading strategies can be given in closed form.

 The remainder of this paper is organized as follows.
 The stochastic control problem is formulated in Section \ref{section-control}.
-Existence and uniqueness of a classical solution to the HJB equation is given in Section 3; the verification argument is carried out in Section 4.
-Finally, we show in Section 5 how our uniqueness result extends to the non-Markovian case analyzed in \cite{AnkirchnerJeanblancKruse13}.
+The a priori estimates and the comparison principle that yields uniqueness of a continuous viscosity solution is established in Section 3.
+Existence and uniqueness of a classical solution to the HJB equation is proven in Section 4.
+The verification argument is carried out in Section 5.
+Finally, we show in Section 6 how our uniqueness result extends to the non-Markovian case analyzed in \cite{AnkirchnerJeanblancKruse14}.